josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🪞_the_thompson_principle.md

 Fascism soothes the wound with specialness, destiny, insider identity.

+---

-## 3. 🧩 Humiliation → rage → authoritarianism
+## 🧩 Humiliation → Rage → Authoritarianism
 Thompson:
 > “The Nazi type is one who is easily humiliated.”